DropIn Slideshow - Put your images in a slideshow, immediately!

 Note that when an image file is dropped in, DropIn Slideshow will use default values to create the slide.
 You can change the default values that are used in the Settings window.
 The Settings window is described later in this document.

-Once a slide is in the show, you can change the (total) duration, the transition, and the transition duration of a slide in the Edit window.
-You also change other properties of slide in the Edit window.
+Once a slide is in the show, you can change the (total) duration, the transition, and the transition duration of a slide in the Edit page.
+You also change other properties of slide in the Edit page.

 For some examples, check out the video.

-When you first launch the DropIn Slideshow app, you see its Main window.
-At any time while viewing the main window, you can see a menu of commands by taking one of three actions – press and hold a touch screen for a few seconds, click the right button on your mouse, or simultaneously press the Ctrl key and the Shift key on your keyboard.
-Once the menu appears, click the pencil icon on the menu to view the Edit window.
+When you first launch the DropIn Slideshow app, you see its Main window / Main page.
+At any time while viewing the Main page, you can see a menu of commands by taking one of three actions – press and hold a touch screen for a few seconds, click the right button on your mouse, or simultaneously press the Ctrl key and the Shift key on your keyboard.
+Once the menu appears, click the pencil icon on the menu to view the Edit page.
+Think of the Edit page as overlaying the Main page.

-The fourth area of the Edit window contains buttons that can be clicked to take actions on the slideshow and on the candidates.
+The fourth area of the Edit page contains buttons that can be clicked to take actions on the slideshow and on the candidates.

-The settings window lets you customize DropIn Slideshow to meet your needs.
+The Settings page lets you customize DropIn Slideshow to meet your needs.
 For example, you can set the default values used for duration, transition, and transition duration.
 These values are used when an image file is dropped in to create a slide.
-You might find that you normally prefer certain settings, maybe a 5 second duration and no transition, but that for a particular slide show maybe you want to slow things down.
+You might find that you normally prefer certain settings, say a 5 second duration and no transition, but that for a particular slide show maybe you want to slow things down.
 Maybe you want a 9 second duration, with a dissolve transition for 2 seconds.
-Rather than dropping the slides and then editing the duration on every slide, you might want to change those default values in the Settings window.
+Rather than dropping the slides and then editing the duration on every slide, you might want to change those default values in the Settings page.

-The Settings window also lets you enable/disable audio, make the window title bar “invisible” and keep your screen on for long running slide shows (when the power save feature might have turned the screen off).
+The Settings page also lets you enable/disable audio, make the window title bar "invisible" and keep your screen on for long running slideshows (when the operating system’s power save feature might have turned the screen off).

 DropIn Slideshow - Helpful Hints